-Incredible local effort sees washed out Tokomaru Bay bridge repaired 11 days ahead of schedule
+Incredible local effort sees washed out bridge repaired 11 days ahead of schedule

 A state of emergency was declared around Gisborne after torrential rain fell around the Tairāwhiti region in late-March.

-The repair work was led by led by local contractor Voss Blackbee.
+The repair work was led by led by local contractor Boss Blackbee.

 Bailey Mackey, chief executive of independent Maori Production company Pango, also praised the efforts by the repair team.